Solar Energy

 • Typically expressed on an average daily basis for a given month.

-• Solar irradiation (energy) is equal to the average solar irradiance (power) multiplied by time.
+• Also referred to as solar insolation or peak sun hours. - Solar irradiation (energy) is equal to the average solar irradiance (power) multiplied by time.

-• Peak sun hours (PSH) is the average daily amount of solar energy received on a surphace.
+- Peak sun hours (PSH) is the average daily amount of solar energy received on a surphace.
 PSH are equivalent to

 • The number of hours that the solar irradiance would be at a peak level of 1 KW/m2